In June 2023, BHESCo were invited by The Marches Local Enterprise Partnership to deliver a Local Area Energy Plan (LAEP) for the region.

 BHESCo’s Approach & Decarbonisation Pathway

-The most important finding from the LAEP that BHESCo produced for the Marches region is that It is impossible to meet a carbon neutral 2030 target.
+The most important finding from the LAEP that BHESCo produced for the Marches region is that it is impossible to meet a carbon neutral 2030 target.
 We looked at carbon sequestration as a real option for early attainment, but there is no specific methodology for measuring biodiversity net gain, so although this is an excellent opportunity, there is work to be done in terms of creating a market standard.
 We estimate that reaching carbon neutrality will require an investment of £4.4 billion.

 An important aspect of our Local Area Energy Plan is that we recommend using the natural resources, being wind, sun and animal waste to drive forward the local carbon economy.
 Utilising local energy resources will deliver economic prosperity, security of energy supply, and improved wellbeing for residents.